-The Stone & Sky Music & Arts Series (Stone & Sky, operating continuously since 2012) creates an accessible outdoor three season cultural centre through live multi-disciplinary performances by professional** artists and artists’ residencies.
-Artists’ residencies in dignified, private accommodations provide us with the opportunity to develop a safe and sustainable way to share artistic works with new audiences and communities, and promote future collaborations across genres.
+The Stone & Sky Music & Arts Series (Stone & Sky, operating continuously since 2012) creates an accessible outdoor three season cultural centre through live multi-disciplinary performances by professional** artists.

-La série Stone & Sky Music & Arts (Stone & Sky, en activité depuis 2012) propose un centre culturel extérieur accessible, ouvert trois saisons, proposant des performances multidisciplinaires d’artistes professionnels** et des résidences d’artistes.
-Ces résidences, dans des hébergements privés et dignes, nous offrent l’opportunité de développer une approche sûre et durable pour partager des œuvres avec de nouveaux publics et communautés, et de promouvoir de futures collaborations entre les genres.
+La série Stone & Sky Music & Arts (Stone & Sky, en activité depuis 2012) propose un centre culturel extérieur accessible, ouvert trois saisons, proposant des performances multidisciplinaires d’artistes professionnels**.

 Stone & Sky has created, developed, produced, and presented scores of professional artistic and ground-breaking events to thousands of participants.
-Our season consists of numerous multi-inter arts concerts featuring classical, jazz, and experimental music, spoken word, visual art, dance, the Greek Revival Theatre Festival, Flutter Fest: A Migration Celebration, and artists’ residencies throughout the year.
+Our season consists of numerous multi-inter arts concerts featuring classical, jazz, and experimental music, spoken word, visual art, dance, the Greek Revival Theatre Festival, Flutter Fest: A Community Migration Festival, Coming Together: a Collaborative Arts-based Reconciliation Celebration and artists’ residencies throughout the year.

 Artists we have engaged include members of the Federation of Musicians, CARFAC, the Writers Union of Canada, and the League of Canadian Poets.
 Consultations with community members, participants, and partners since 2009 have collaboratively developed this unique model distinguished by slow growth towards sustainability